4teamwork/ftw.builder/README.rst

 Creating python builders
 ++++++++++++++++++++++++

-Define a simpe builder class for your python object and register them in the builder registry
+Define a simple builder class for your python object and register it in the builder registry

 .. code:: python